seyildiz/BIL395-HW2/README.md

 # BIL395-HW2

 This github repository includes 2024-2025 Spring BIL395-Programming Language course's second homework.
 In this homework, I implemented simple calculator that includes variables, assigments, simple arithmetics and simple error handling with five different language.
 In repository, you can find calculator.pl, calc.pl (since Prolog and Perl have same extension I named Prolog one as calc), calculator.rs, calculator.scm, calculator.adb and test_cases.txt for checking my calculators's accuracy.
 Below you can find implementation decisions, simple code structure explanation, running and output of the programs for each language.
-All calculators takes inlines expressions and do not care about whitespaces.
+All calculators takes inlines expressions, do not care about whitespaces and can result and operate floating point numbers.

 # Rust